 5. Surf at Cloudy Bay

 Cloudy Bay feels worlds away; a hidden gem in the South Bruny National Park.
 As well as living up to its name in the cloud stakes, it can also get pretty windy, and is a popular spot with experienced surfers.
 Stroll dramatically along the 5km long beach and enjoy the wild remoteness.
 The ‘loo with a view‘ is a quirky surprise—we’ll let you find it for yourself!
-You can camp for free at Cloudy Corner or The Pines, or treat yourself to a little getaway in the Cloudy Bay Beach House or Cloudy Bay Villa.
+You can camp at Cloudy Corner or The Pines, or treat yourself to a little getaway in the Cloudy Bay Beach House or Cloudy Bay Villa.

 6. Relax at Adventure Bay